rwblokzijl/Msc-thesis-EuroToken/thesis.md

 this rise in validation time is best explained by the rising cost of database lookups of the blocks, which takes longer as the size of the SQLite database grows over time.
 This can easily be mitigated in a real world solution using more efficient block storage.
-Since all blocks before the last checkpoint has been evaluated and are no longer required for validation in the future, these can be written to a longer term storage as to not unnecessarily increase the validation times.
+Since all blocks before the last checkpoint have been evaluated and are no longer required for validation in the future, these can be written to a longer term storage as to not unnecessarily increase the validation times.

-Most importantly, the number of block required to validate stays constant over time.
+Most importantly, the number of blocks required to validate stays constant over time.
 This is a direct result of checkpointing, as users only need to validate blocks down to the last checkpoint.
 This separates EuroToken from currencies like Bitcoin where the database of blocks is constantly growing leading to